 University-level college credit is widely transferable to other colleges/universities throughout the US.
 Please contact the postsecondary institution(s) for their specific policy on Dual transfer credit.

 TCAT Dual Enrollment credit is transferable to any other TCAT in the State and some technical colleges.
 TCAT clock hours are typically not transferable to most 2-year/4-year colleges and universities.

 What University of Memphis Dual courses does CHS offer?

-Currently, we offer: US History, English, College Algebra, Biology II, Culinary Arts, Hospitality, Engineering, Calculus III/Differential Equations, Nutrition, Intro to Exercise Science, Anatomy & Physiology, Personal Finance, American Government, and Oral Communication.
+Currently, we offer: US History, English, College Algebra/Trigonometry, Biology II, Culinary Arts, Hospitality, Engineering, Calculus III/Differential Equations, Nutrition, Intro to Exercise Science, Anatomy & Physiology, Personal Finance, American Government, and Oral Communication.

 What TCAT (Tennessee College of Applied Technology) courses does CHS offer?

-Currently, we offer: Architectural & Engineering Design, Automotive Maintenance & Light Repair, Arts & Design, Cybersecurity, Nursing, Pharmacy Tech, Vet & Animal Science, Welding, and Residential/Commercial Construction.
+Currently, we offer: Architectural & Engineering Design, Automotive Maintenance & Light Repair, Arts & Design, Cybersecurity, Nursing, Pharmacy Tech, Digital Agronomy, Welding, and Residential/Commercial Construction.

 What applications do I need to fill out?

 You will need to fill out the Dual Enrollment Grant application each school year that you take Dual classes.
 You will also need to apply to the postsecondary institution(s) that we partner with for your specific Dual course(s).
 (University of Memphis and/or TCAT).

 Who qualifies for the Dual Enrollment Grant?